 Please note: In 1 Kings 22, a spirit appeared before the throne of the LORD, and he volunteered to deceive King Ahab.
 But this spirit is never referred to as a “son of God,” but simply as a “lying spirit.”
 He is not said to have the ability to breed.

 Further, Matt.
 22:30 says that humans in heaven will not marry or be given in marriage, but will be like the angels, with the natural implication that angels don’t marry or are given in marriage, either.
 It is true that these angels whom Jesus mentioned were faithfully performing their roles in heaven, but it is convoluted and forced reasoning to say that after being thrown out of heaven the bodies of fallen angels were transformed or reconstituted, so they could breed.
+And there is no word on their marrying human women and raising families and the doing the daily grind of agricultural labor or such like.

 2..
 The phrase “sons of God” means men.